Carol of Zhenguan: Critical reception

-On 28 January 2007, one day after Carol of Zhenguan premiered on CCTV-1, many negative comments about the drama surfaced on the internet, ranging from the inaccuracies with the costumes and filming locations to inconsistencies with historical sources.
-On the same day, director Wu Ziniu responded in an interview that he believed that the negative comments were unfounded and intentionally created to reduce ratings because Carol of Zhenguan was competing for viewership with other similar television series such as The Rise of the Tang Empire.
-Wu said, "(This is) an 82 episodes long television series, I suggest audiences watch first before commenting."
+On 28 January 2007, one day after Carol of Zhenguan premiered on CCTV-1, it received many negative criticisms online about issues ranging from the inaccuracies with the costumes and filming locations to inconsistencies with historical sources.
+On the same day, director Wu Ziniu responded in an interview that he believed that the negative criticisms were unfounded and intentionally created to reduce ratings because Carol of Zhenguan was competing for viewership with other similar television series such as The Rise of the Tang Empire.
+Wu said, "(This is) an 82-episode series.
+I suggest audiences finish watching it first before commenting."

-Some points raised by netizens include: